|First Name:||demo test|

 Moderately likely to display emotional resilience and may at times deal effectively with pressure by being calm and poised.
 May occasionally work efficiently and put in sufficient effort even when faced with setbacks.
 Somewhat likely to maintain optimal performance despite difficult situations.
 Moderately likely to use appropriate coping strategies to deal with workplace stress.

-Somewhat likely to accept responsibility for one's actions and decisions and may at times follow through on the commitments made.
-Moderately likely to work independently, without seeking guidance from anyone else.
-May occasionally be able to understand one's mistakes and may at times rectify them immediately.
+Less likely to accept responsibility for one's actions and decisions and may seldom follow through on the commitments made.
+Not very likely to work independently, without seeking guidance from anyone else.
+May seldom be able to understand one's mistakes and may rarely rectify them immediately.

 How to keep the person motivated?